ektasengar11/thinkbridge/README.md

 3. Wait for the Build to get completed

 ✔ Check Reports
-1. Go to the location where project is placed then open Target>surefire-reports>index for seeing the testNG Report
+1. Go to the project location and open Target>surefire-reports>index for seeing the testNG Report
-2. Go to the location where project is placed then open open Target>surefire-reports>emailable-report for seeing the emailable testNG Report
+2. Go to the project location and open Target>surefire-reports>emailable-report for seeing the emailable testNG Report

 🕔 Time Tracking
 1. Identifying locators - 1 hour